OnAnOpenField/media-management/README.md

 # media-manager
-Variety of scripts to manage video files and its attributes
+Variety of scripts to manage video files and their attributes

 ## Usage
 Make sure to keep all these files together along with the config.ini component.